Nemzeti Bajnokság II

-NB II, currently known as the Merkantil Bank Liga for sponsorship reasons, is the second tier of Hungarian football.
-At the end of the 2004–05 season, the tournament format was changed from one division of 14 teams to two divisions: Keleti (Eastern) and Nyugati (Western), each with 16 teams.
-In 2013 the format was changed and there is one division again with 16 teams, and then 20 teams from 2015.
-The champion and the runner-up will ascend to the first division while the two lowest teams in NB II are relegated to NB III.
+The Nemzeti Bajnokság II (or NBII), currently known as the Merkantil Bank Liga for sponsorship reasons, is the second tier of Hungarian football.
+At the end of the 2004–05 season, the tournament format was changed from one division of 14 teams to two divisions: Keleti (Eastern) and Nyugati (Western), each with 16 teams, though now it's just one league table with 16 teams as of the 2024–25 season.
+The champion and the runner-up will ascend to the first division, Nemzeti Bajnokság I, while the two lowest teams in second league are relegated to Nemzeti Bajnokság III.